Difference Between Amish and Quakers

 Followers of Amman are known as Amish today.
 They are found in the USA and Canada.

-At the same time, there was another group emerging as the followers of George Fox in England.
-These people called themselves The Religious Society of Friends, later became famous as Quakers.
+At the same time, another group emerged as George Fox’s followers in England.
+These people called themselves The Religious Society of Friends and became famous as Quakers.

-They are found across the world and mainly found in Africa and North America (Pennsylvania).
+They are found worldwide and mainly in Africa and North America (Pennsylvania).

 Key Takeaways